Hugo-Chia/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a new patient into the list.
+1. User requests to add a new patient to the list.
-2. Hubhealth adds the new patient into the list.
+2. HubHealth adds the new patient to the list.

     Use case ends.